 However, there’s a risk of having your CBD oil package seized at the Australian border.
 There have even been reports of people receiving letters from the government saying that their CBD product was confiscated.

-Top Online CBD Companies in Australia
+Top 5 Best CBD Oil in Australia

 At this time, there are few Australian CBD companies because CBD and cannabis are tightly regulated.
 While medical cannabis companies do exist in the country, they’re not yet able to sell any cannabis or CBD products directly to the public.